 The charges for anchoring are the same as for mooring, and vessels at anchor may be required to move to allow swinging room for ships.

 Visiting boats are well catered for and there are a number of facilities located close to the town.
-There are four floating pontoons available for visitors, two are at the entrance to the Pont Pill, one is opposite Albert Quay, and the other pontoon is in Mixtow Creek, opposites the commercial jetties.
-Visitors berthing on this 165 m pontoon is on the South side, and these are dredged to 2 m LAT.
-This particular pontoon allows walk ashore access.
-The other pontoon's mentioned do not.
+There are five sets of floating pontoons available for visitors, two are at the entrance to the Pont Pill, three off Prime Cellars Boat Ho (Underhills), one opposite No4 Pier (Grid Irons), and another pontoon is in Mixtow Creek, opposite the commercial jetties.

 Once again extreme care needs to be exercised whilst moving around in the harbour, due to large ship movements.
 Once safely tied up to a mooring buoy or pontoon, access to the town is via dinghy, and a place to leave these whilst ashore is out of the way on the inside of the shortstay landing pontoons.